 Think of the woman at the well in Samaria.
 She met a Man Who did not reject her when the social setting would have suggested doing so.
 Further, He offered her what would change her life.
 Most amazing of all, He knew about her complicated and sinful background.
 Yet, this Man offered her the water of eternal life.
 Her testimony says it all: "Come, see a man who told me everything I ever did.
 Could this be the Christ?"

 Why not consider using "Two Women Who Met Jesus" in your ministry?
 It would help your clients get to know this Man, this Christ, this "Savior of the world" (John 4:42).

-David O'Leary is married and has four children.
-He lives in Reading, PA where he is the pastor of Covenant Orthodox Presbyterian Church.
+ABOUT THE AUTHOR: David O'Leary is married and has four children.
+He pastors a church in Ipswich, MA.
 He holds degrees from Tufts University (B.A.), Westminster Theological Seminary (M.A.R., M.Div.), and Covenant Seminary (D.Min.).
-He can be reached at (610) 374-7277 or email@example.com.
+He can be reached at email@example.com.